 Next up is the God of Mischief, Loki (Tom Hiddleston).
-When he first showed up in 2011, the Asgardian was just a predictable villain who wanted a sneaky power-grab to take Odin’s crown.
+When he first showed up in 2011, the Asgardian was just a predictable villain who wanted a sneaky power grab to take Odin’s crown.
 But since then, he’s grown into something greater, and he even had his eyes on world domination thanks to his partnership with Thanos in The Avengers.

 His unpredictable, backstabbing nature makes him incredibly fun to watch alongside his stoic brother — especially when they turn into frenemies in Thor: Ragnarok.

-Obviously, the Jon Favreau movie was the comeback story for Robert Downey Jr., and he masterfully brought Tony Stark to life in a way that was nearly indistinguishable from his own personality.
+The Jon Favreau movie was the comeback story for Robert Downey Jr., and he masterfully brought Tony Stark to life in a way that was nearly indistinguishable from his own personality.
 His performance gives the impression that the Kiss Kiss Bang Bang star has a whale of a time playing in the Marvel sandbox, and he looks undeniably cool doing it.

 Yes, Scarlet Witch deserves such a high spot on this list.
 Why?
 Well, because of her incredibly complex evolution throughout the MCU, that’s why.
-She’s gone from villain, to hero, to villain again in a stunning deconstruction of love, loss, and grief.
+She’s gone from villain to hero to villain again in a stunning deconstruction of love, loss, and grief.

 Yes, there are plenty of Marvel character arcs that change heroes into villains and vice versa, but none have been done quite as well as Scarlet Witch.
-Plus, the mystery behind her powers fuelled her arc as we slowly learned how she became so powerful in the first place — thanks to some Hydra experiments on Loki’s sceptre.
+Plus, the mystery behind her powers fuelled her arc as we slowly learned how she became so powerful in the first place — thanks to some Hydra experiments on Loki’s scepter.

-But the one-two punch of WandaVision and Doctor Strange in the Multiverse of Madness really hammered home how much trauma Wanda’s really gone through over the years — and Elizabeth Olsen’s heartbreaking performance in the former is nothing short of stunning.
-While her villainous turn in the latter is incredibly fun to watch, Sam Raimi really puts the Witch in Scarlet Witch.
+But the one-two punch of WandaVision and Doctor Strange in the Multiverse of Madness hammered home how much trauma Wanda’s gone through over the years — and Elizabeth Olsen’s heartbreaking performance in the former is nothing short of stunning.
+While her villainous turn in the latter is incredibly fun to watch, Raimi really puts the Witch in Scarlet Witch.

 Wanda Maximoff is undeniably the strongest Avenger, and that’s why she’s earned her high spot.

-Stan Lee is the best MCU character.
+Stan Lee is the best Marvel character.
 Sorry.
 Yes, OK, his cameos started out as a lovable homage to the fact that he had a hand in creating many of these costumed crusaders, but Kevin Feige managed to find a way of weaving his appearances into the actual tapestry of the franchise.